Hotter, higher seas to worsen extreme floods without 'urgent and ambitious' action, United Nations warns | The China Post

 Meanwhile, thawing permafrost in the Arctic and Siberia pumps methane and carbon dioxide into the atmosphere, speeding up global heating in a potentially vicious feedback loop.

-And a third of the ice in the Hindu Kush Himalaya mountain range — whose rivers nourish almost 2 billion people —is projected to vanish by the time children today have grown old.
+And a third of the ice in the Hindu Kush Himalaya mountain range — whose rivers nourish almost 2 billion people — is projected to vanish by the time today’s children have grown.

 Melting glaciers will first send freshwater rushing into the oceans, overwhelming coastal cities and low-lying islands, and then, once exhausted, dry up rivers, risking droughts downstream.